Asset Recovery Interagency Network Asia Pacific

 Asset Recovery Interagency Network - Asia Pacific (ARIN-AP) is an informal network of experts and practitioners in the field of asset tracing, freezing and confiscation which intends to serve as a cooperative group in all aspects of tackling the proceeds of crime in the Asia-Pacific region.

-ARIN-AP was officially launched at the inaugural meeting held in Seoul between 19–20 November 2013.
+ARIN-AP was officially launched at the inaugural meeting held in Seoul between 19 and 20 November 2013.
 The meeting brought together 28 law enforcement or prosecutorial agencies from 21 jurisdictions in Asia-Pacific and 6 international organizations.
 As of 3 March 2021, there were 28 member jurisdictions of ARIN-AP and nine observers.
 ARIN-AP is modeled on Camden Assets Recovery Interagency Network (CARIN).
 The Secretariat of ARIN-AP is located in the Supreme Prosecutors' Office of the Republic of Korea.

 Organization

 ARIN-AP is made up of national contact points designated by member countries in Asia and the Pacific and those contact points are inter-connected through the Secretariat.
 The Secretariat is located in the South Korean Supreme Prosecutors' Office.

 Through promoting informal direct communication among contact points for efficient asset recovery prior to or during formal mutual legal assistance, ARIN-AP establishes itself as a center of information and expertise and promotes the exchange of information and best practices.
 ARIN-AP works for the mutual benefit of countries in the region as well as for inter-regional cooperation with other regional Asset Recovery Interagency Networks.